iausathub/satchecker/docs/source/api_response.rst

    * - right_ascension_deg
      - Position (right ascension) of the satellite in degrees at the given time and location
    * - satellite_gcrs_km
-     - Position vector for the satellite (Geocentric Celestial Reference System (GCRS))
+     - Position vector for the satellite (Geocentric Celestial Reference System (GCRS), relative to Earth's center)
    * - tle_date
      - Date that the TLE used to calculate the satellite position was collected from the specified data source (UTC timezone)